 - Offer free shipping

 - Make your shopping cart easy to use

 - Follow up with prospects

 - Split-test campaign effectiveness

-Read on to learn how to boost online sales using these strategies.
+Learn how to boost your online sales using these strategies.

 1. Set Online Sales Goals